JetBrains/intellij-sdk-docs/products/phpstorm/php_open_api.md

   /**
    * @param element to deduce type for - using only LOCAL info. <b>THIS IS MOST CRUCIAL ASPECT TO FOLLOW</b>
    * @return type for element, null if no insight.
-You can return a custom signature here to be later decoded by method below.
+You can return a custom signature here to be later decoded by the method below.
    */
   @Nullable
   String getType(PsiElement element);